tarwn/lessthandot-hugo/blogs/content/posts/2008-05-23-good-sql-articles-to-read-if-you-can-t-a.md

   - tricks

 ---
 You have only $50 left and you can buy two DVDs or one SQL book, what do you do?
 I would buy the book but not every person has the same idea of a fun time.
 This is the reason why I present you with a bunch of links to articles which will give you very good info.
-Some of this you won&#8217;t be able to find in a book anyway.
+Some of this you won't be able to find in a book anyway.

 [The curse and blessings of dynamic SQL][1].
 How you use dynamic SQL, when you should &#8211; and when you should not.